-attendance for individuals pursuing certificates (dashed lines) and associate's degrees (solid lines) for each quarter beginning four quarters before entry to 25 quarters after entry.16 The lines indicate the estimated increment in log earnings in that quarter relative to the period from 24 to five quarters before entry (the reference period), controlling for age and year/quarter.17 Finally, note that the calendar quarter dummies included in equation (1) control for calendar quarter effects such as those due to variation in the growth of the economy.
+Figures 2a and 2b contain the earnings regression results for the model depicted in Equation 3 for men and women, respectively, with separate regressions for each of the four lines in each figure.
+The figures show the earnings gains (relative to predicted earnings) to attendance for individuals pursuing certificates (dashed lines) and associate's degrees (solid lines) for each quarter beginning four quarters before entry to 25 quarters after entry.18 The lines indicate the estimated increment in log earnings in that quarter relative to the period from 24 to five quarters before entry (the reference period), controlling for age and year-quarter.19 Finally, note that the calendar quarter dummies included in Equation 1 control for calendar quarter effects such as those due to variation in the growth of the economy.

-Figure 2a shows a broadly similar pattern for men across school type and degree program: slightly declining earnings in the last four quarters before entry, a large decline around entry (particularly for men in for-profit certificate programs), followed by consistent gains in earnings.18 The earnings increment continues to rise for men enrolled in for-profit associate's degree programs, but earnings gains grow more slowly beginning around four years after entry for the other three groups.
-By the fifth year after entry,19 the average earnings increment relative to predicted earnings in the absence of schooling (based on earnings five to 24 quarters prior to entry) for men seeking certificates in both for-profit schools and community colleges is about 20 percent.20 In contrast, the average return for for-profit associate's degree students is 29 percent,
+Figure 2a shows a broadly similar pattern for men across school types and degree programs: slightly declining earnings in the last four quarters before entry, a large decline around entry (particularly for men in for-profit certificate programs), followed by consistent gains in earnings.20 Given the modest standard errors (Appendix Table A3), the earnings gains are positive and significant (at the one percent level) starting two years after enrollment, if not sooner.
+The earnings increment continues to rise for men enrolled in for-profit associate's degree programs, but earnings gains grow more slowly beginning around four years after entry for the other three groups.
+By the fifth year after entry,21 the average earnings five to 24 quarters prior to entry) for men seeking certificates in both for-profit schools and community colleges is about 20 percent.22 In contrast, the average return for for-profit associate's degree students is 29 percent,

-16 Earnings coefficient estimates and bootstrap standard errors are shown in Appendix Tables A3a and A3b.
+18 Earnings coefficient estimates and bootstrap standard errors are shown in Appendix Tables A3a and A3b.
 To avoid clutter, figures exclude confidence intervals.

-17 Note that the graph shows the combined effect of the coefficients for the dummy variables in ENTRY and the coefficient for ENROLL.
+19 The figure shows the combined effect of the coefficients for the dummy variables in ENTRY and the coefficient for ENROLL.
 We use the ENROLL dummy variable to capture the average number of quarters in which enrollment was observed (rounded to the nearest discrete value).
 For example, the average number of quarters of enrollment for men in certificate programs is about three, so the dummy variable for enrollment is set to one-half for quarters 0 and 2, and one in quarter 1, i.e., identifying the first three quarters in which individuals are enrolled.

-18 Note that these analyses omit anyone who has no earnings in a given quarter.
+20 These analyses omit anyone who has no earnings in a given quarter.
 Thus, we might expect that the relatively small declines in earnings for associate's degree seekers at the time of enrollment might be associated with withdrawal from the labor force.
 In fact, this is not the case, as we see below that employment rates of associate's degree seekers decline very little during enrollment.

-19 Statements of the earnings increments for five years after entry are based on the mean for coefficient estimates for quarters 17-20 after entry.
+21 Statements of the earnings increments for five years after entry are based on the mean for coefficient estimates for quarters 17-20 after entry.
 We choose that time period because it corresponds roughly with the average post-schooling time period in Cellini and Chaudhary (2014), thus facilitating comparisons of our results with theirs.
-20 Coefficients for earnings reported in the figures and tables refer to effects on the natural logarithm of earnings.
-We have converted these to percentages for ease of interpretation.
+22 Coefficients for earnings reported in the figures and tables refer to effects on the natural logarithm of earnings.
+We have converted these to percentages in our discussion for ease of interpretation.